Saint-Pol-Roux: Death

 journal Poésie a month after the death of Saint-Pol-Roux.
 It was the first article published by Aragon after the fall of France, and was censored by the Vichy authorities.

-The manor was occupied by the German military during war.
-The manor was used by the Marine Flak Abteilung 804 as a command center.
-The unit was dedicated to coastal anti-aircraft defense.
-And the German army eventually installed two French Lahitolle 95 mm cannons at the gates of the manor.
+The manor was occupied by the German military during World War II, used by the Marine Flak Abteilung 804 as a command center.
+The unit was dedicated to coastal anti-aircraft defense and the German army eventually installed two French Lahitolle 95 mm cannons at the gates of the manor.
 The manor was bombed several times by Allied airforces and eventually burned down on 11 October 1944, only seven days before the liberation of Camaret.

 A forgotten poet

 On the Liberation, Divine tried in vain to ensure that her father's work was not forgotten.
-It is in large part due to the salvage work, editing and publication of editions of his work by Rougerie during those years, which she called "purgatory", that his poems, essays and plays that had escaped Nazi barbarism were edited and re-edited anew.
+It is in large part due to the salvage work, editing and publication of editions of his work by René Rougerie during those years, which she called "purgatory", that his poems, essays and plays that had escaped Nazi barbarism were edited and re-edited anew.
 A considerable number of unedited manuscripts (Le Trésor de l'Homme, La Répoétique) survived the pillaging.

 Saint-Pol-Roux is the archetypal "forgotten poet".
 It was under this title that he was a dedicatee of André Breton's Clair de Terre (also dedicated to "ceux qui comme lui s'offrent le magnifique plaisir de se faire oublier (sic)", or "those who like him offered themselves the great pleasure of making themselves forgotten"), and Vercors's Le Silence de la mer (calling him "le poète assassiné", or "the assassinated poet").